SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-18-on-covid-vaccine-persistence.md

 Unsurprisingly, very little.
 Really the only way to know is to vaccinate a bunch of people and watch them for a couple of years.
-The animal data looked pretty good before the clinical trials, but it _always_ looks good or the human trial wouldn't have been allowed to start.
+The animal data looked pretty good before the clinical trials, but it _always_ looks good or the human trials wouldn't have been allowed to start.

 Over at [_In the Pipeline_](https://blogs.sciencemag.org/pipeline), Derek Lowe wrote about